-Students take on an independent project, supervised by faculty members, that includes a significant research paper based on work in the various libraries, art galleries, and museums in and around Oxford.
+Students take on an independent project supervised by faculty members, which includes a significant research paper based on work in the various libraries, art galleries, and museums in and around Oxford.

 Students choose topics in medieval, early modern, or modern subjects that include literature, history, art history, classics, philosophy, religion, and political and social theory, and engage in small seminars taught by local faculty.

 Students take two one-on-one tutorials, which are designed by students and tailored to their academic interests.
 Instructors are usually Oxford University faculty members.

 Middlebury-CMRS offers an extensive range of courses in the semester program.
 Applicants should search for the courses available in the semester they are planning to attend.
 Students must choose two tutorials and one seminar course when completing the application form and indicate the appropriate course code.

 Applicants should consult with advisors/department chairs at their home institution to ensure that their course choices fit any major/minor/distribution requirements.
 The Academic Committee may advise applicants if course choices appear to overlap with each other and/or with courses taken at an applicant’s home institution.
 Because weekly essay tutorials are a distinct element of Middlebury-CMRS’s pedagogy, students are advised to choose no more than one language tutorial.